-Ciboure is a municipality, located in the Atlantic Pyrenees Department (Pyrénées-Atlantiques), in the New Aquitaine region (Nouvelle-Aquitaine, France).
+Ciboure is a municipality, located in the Atlantic Pyrenees Department (Pyrénées-Atlantiques) in the Nouvelle-Aquitaine, France.
 Ciboure (Ziburu in Basque) means «end of the bridge».

 One part of the town is part of the Basque province of Labourd, the other is part of the French region of Bayonne.